-Additionally, table A3 provides a validation of this measure using data from Capital IQ.
+Additionally, Table 8 provides a validation of this measure using data from Capital IQ.
 For reasons discussed above, I use the Capital IQ sample only after 2001.
 Moreover, I limit the sample to observations for which the reported share of bank debt in total debt is positive and below 100%.
-With this measure, in the sample of Compustat non-financial firms with a match in Capital IQ, non-missing Capital IQ data on the bank share, and after 2001, table A3 documents the correlation between the loan share measured using the Compustat proxy, and the Capital IQ measure of total bank debt as a fraction of total debt.
-This correlation is strong, and robust to introducing a number of additional controls; note, in particular, that all specifications include firm fixed effects.
-A simple regression of the Compustat based loan share on the Capital IQ loan share (results not reported), with no additional controls and no fixed effects, has an R-square of 0.40, suggesting that the measures are closely related.
+With this measure, in the sample of Compustat non-financial firms with a match in Capital IQ, non-missing Capital IQ data on the bank share, and after 2001, Table 8 documents the correlation between the loan share measured using the Compustat proxy, and the Capital IQ measure of total bank debt as a fraction of total debt.
+This correlation is strong and robust to introducing a number of additional controls; note, in particular, that all specifications include firm-fixed effects.
+A simple regression of the Compustat-based loan share on the Capital IQ loan share (results not reported), with no additional controls